christophhart/hise_documentation/scripting/Readme.md

 - Access the UIComponents and change/trigger their properties to create a dynamic interface experience.
 - Implement custom GUI interactions for your instrument (Page handling, Film Strips, ScriptPanels) that react to User Input.

-Please have a look at the [Recipes](/tutorials/recipes) to access some handy scripting examples.

 ### Performance